The Salesforce Admin's guide to git

 Committing just the permission set

-5. Now I can select just the changes from my Salesforce org that I want to share with my team and leave the others behind
+5. Now I can select just the changes from my Salesforce org that I want to share with my team and leave the others behind.
+And provide a commit message so that people know what I’ve done.

 All good commits have a good commit message

-7. Press Deploy, and that’s it.
-We’ve successfully shared our changes with the rest of the team via the source control system, without touching the command line
+6. Select Commit changes, and that’s it.
+We’ve successfully shared our changes with the rest of the team via the source control system, without touching the command line.

 Pushing to GitHub